June 27, 2025, 2:01 am | Read time: 4 minutes

 How Non-Alcoholic Beer Affects Children

-More importantly, if my child learns that drinking beer is normal or even “cool,” it might lower his inhibitions toward real alcohol in the long run.
+But even more significant: If my child learns that drinking beer is normal or even “cool,” it might lower his inhibitions toward real alcohol in the long run.

-Precisely because such early-learned behavior patterns can influence later behavior, I wanted to know how experts view the topic.
+Precisely because such early-learned behavior patterns can influence later behavior, I wanted to know how experts assess the issue.
 I asked Matthias Riedl, an internist, nutritionist, diabetologist, and medical director of Medicum Hamburg.
 His stance is clear: “Giving children non-alcoholic beer is a no-go.
 They get used to the taste.
 This shapes a child.”
 Parents should consciously avoid such “familiarization” with the taste and social ritual of beer drinking.

 How We Handle It Now